Last Modified: December 22, 2021

 As required by the California Consumer Privacy Act (“CCPA”), below are the categories of personal information about California consumers that Trilogy collects and discloses for a business purpose.

 We collect and disclose for a business purpose the following categories of personal information:

 - Contact Information and Identifiers, including real name, alias, postal address, unique personal identifier, online identifier, IP address, email address, phone number, account name, or other similar identifiers.

-- Usage Data, including internet or other electronic network activity information, such as browsing history, search history, and information regarding a consumer’s interaction with an internet website, application, or advertisement.
+- Usage Data, including internet or other electronic network activity information, such as information about how you interact with our services or advertisements.